 At the council of Nicaea 325AD: Jesus became God

-Although Rome is far from Turkey, it should be noted that Constantine made sure to be present at the Council of Nicaea.
+Although Rome is far from Turkey, it should be noted that Constantine made sure to be present at the Council of Nicaea to influence the outcome.

-Constantine the Great, who reigned from 306 to 337 AD, is widely regarded as a shrewd strategist, both in terms of his military expertise and his political maneuvering.
+Constantine the Great, who reigned from 306 to 337 AD, was widely regarded as a great strategist, both in terms of his military expertise and his political manoeuvring.
 He recognized that the growing divisions among Christian factions were beginning to threaten the stability of the Roman Empire.
-It is historically said that he may have invited all of the 1,800 bishops from across the Christian world (roughly 1,000 from the East and 800 from the West) to join him at the Council of Nicaea in 325 AD.
+It is written that he invited all of the 1,800 bishops from across the Christian world (roughly 1,000 from the East and 800 from the West) to join him at the Council of Nicaea in 325 AD.
 The purpose was to take a vote to resolve the theological dispute between the two main theories: Arius and Athanasius.

-While Constantine himself was openly in favor of the Athanasian theory, it is recorded that only a small number of bishops attended.
-Bishop and Roman historian Eusebius of Caesarea counted 220, Athanasius of Alexandria counted 318, and Eustathius of Antioch counted 270 bishops present at the council.
+Knowing that Constantine was openly in favor of the Athanasian theory, it is recorded that only a small number of bishops attended.
+Bishop and Roman historian Eusebius of Caesarea counted 220, Athanasius of Alexandria counted 318, and Eustathius of Antioch counted 270 bishops present at the council of Nicaea.